-Our uninsured residential mortgage portfolio grew by 9% since the beginning of the year to above \$1 billion mainly because of continued mortgage originations and strong renewals given the current interest rate environment and minimum qualifying rates in place for new loans.
+Our uninsured residential mortgage portfolio grew by 14% since the beginning of the year to above \$1.1 billion mainly due to continued mortgage originations and strong renewals given the current interest rate environment and minimum qualifying rates in place for new loans.
 We also continued our strategy of focusing on net interest margins and increasing our residential mortgage lending in the Alberta and British Columbia urban markets.
 Our solid results highlight our abilities and team strength, supported by outstanding service to our brokers, originators and customers.
-We are seeing some stabilization in our arrears and impaired mortgages and we believe that we have a quality loan portfolio with conservative loan to value ratios supporting these loans.
-We are also seeing favourable securitization spreads on our insured residential mortgages and we plan to securitize rather than selling these loans at the commitment stage.
+We are seeing stabilization in our arrears and impaired mortgages and we believe that we have a quality loan portfolio with conservative loan to value ratios supporting these loans.
+We are also seeing favourable securitization spreads on our insured residential mortgages and we have been securitizing rather than selling these loans at the commitment stage which supports our ongoing securitization program.

 We are focused on maintaining the pipeline of our residential construction lending portfolio in selected markets, with our preferred borrowers and risk profile, as they provide comparatively higher yields.
-We have had some repayments in our construction and commercial portfolio but it was still over \$1 billion at quarter end.
-The existing book has benefitted from the higher interest rate environment as it is almost entirely at floating rates.
+We have had some repayments in our construction and commercial portfolio but it was still over \$1.0 billion at quarter end.
+The existing book had benefitted from the high interest rate environment as it is almost entirely at floating rates.
 We proactively manage investments in our construction and commercial portfolio in terms of product composition, geographic mix, and exposure.
 We also have strong strategic partnerships with originators.
 The borrowers that we like to target are experienced developers with a successful track record of project completion and loan repayment, and often repeat customers to us.
 We continue to increase our lending in and around the urban markets of the Greater Vancouver area, the Greater Toronto area and, to a lesser degree, Calgary and Edmonton.
-There continues to be strong demand for builders to build more affordable housing and entry level homes in these markets due to household formation driven by population dynamics and immigration, and a lack of affordable housing.
+There continues to be strong demand for builders to build more affordable housing and entry level homes in these markets due to household formation driven by population dynamics, and a lack of affordable housing.

 We hold our marketable securities, comprised of publicly traded REITs, for the long term and for both current return and capital appreciation.
-While we had unrealized fair value losses for the quarter and year to date due to overall stock market volatility from an uncertain interest rate forecast and macroeconomic environment, we continue to realize the benefits of solid cash flows and distributions from these investments with a distribution yield1 of 6.01% on this portfolio in the current year.
+We had unrealized fair value gains for the quarter and year to date due to overall stock market improvement from a declining interest rate forecast.
+We continue to realize the benefits of solid cash flows and distributions from these investments with a distribution yield1 of 6.02% on this portfolio in the current year.
 In the long term, we expect further relief from interest rates to improve REIT valuations.

 With respect to our private real estate-based development funds, many of the fund sponsors have been sitting on the sidelines, not committing amounts to new projects given current market conditions.
 We believe this to be a prudent approach.
 The funds are either held for long-term capital appreciation or distribution income and they tend to improve the diversification, and risk and reward characteristics of our overall investment portfolio.
 Our real estate development fund investments tend to have less predictable cash flows that are predicated on the completion of the development projects within these funds.
-So far this year, we recognized a net unrealized fair value gain on this portfolio mainly relating to an updated property valuation as well as actual execution on leasing activities on another underlying property.
+So far this year, we recognized a net unrealized fair value loss on this portfolio mainly related to updated property valuations partially offset by increased density approval on one underlying property.
 For projects currently being undertaken, we actively monitor their progress.

-2024 SECOND QUARTER REPORT | MCAN MORTGAGE CORPORATION (d/b/a MCAN FINANCIAL GROUP)
+2024 THIRD QUARTER REPORT | MCAN MORTGAGE CORPORATION (d/b/a MCAN FINANCIAL GROUP)